 The good news is that there is a simple solution: have the inventors execute an assignment.
 This is often best done before a patent application is even filed (in some cases, it must be).
 Then, the founders can be sure that the company owns the rights and can enforce them against others.
 This also assists with two technical problems.
 First, the company can be the applicant on the patent application and can conduct the patent application process even if an inventor leaves the company and is never heard from again.
 Second, in the worst-case scenario that a founder leaves on sour terms, the company can rest assured that that former founder-inventor would be unable to sue the company for patent infringement.
 It’s important to get these assignments executed early, when everyone is getting along well.

 You may have some level of understanding of something called “work made for hire” doctrine in copyright law—this says that if certain factors weigh in favor of the hiring entity having hired the author to make the work of authorship, copyright may automatically vest in the company.
 If you’ve ever asked a good attorney about this in an employment agreement or contractor context, they’ve probably told you not to rely on work made for hire doctrine and instead spell out the assignment in the employment agreement or contract.
 That’s because the doctrine can be unreliable, and reasonable certainty the transfer actually happened cannot be ascertained unless the matter is litigated.

 There is no work made for hire doctrine in patent law.
-There is no legal mechanism for patent rights to automatically vest in a company simply by virtue of an employer-employee or contractor relationship with an inventor.
+There is no legal mechanism for patent rights to automatically vest in a company simply by virtue of an employer-employee or contractor relationship with an inventor if that inventor was not hired specifically to invent a particular invention.
 Put another way, if there has not been an assignment of patent rights, the inventors still own the patent rights free and clear.